| power of

 when it is necessary to preserve the status quo prior to trial, the court may issue a preliminary injunction or

-temporary restraining order ordering a party to carry out a specified activity.
+temporary restraining order ordering a party to carry out a specified activity. preliminary

 inquiry - In Juvenile Court,